Our research debates human-thing relations drawing upon material culture studies and in particular the new materialities.

 Our ground-breaking, interdisciplinary research is reflected by the various papers presented by colleagues at conferences and public lectures at academic institutions both in the UK and overseas.

-- Body Matters: Exploring the Materiality of the Medieval Human Body: session at the International Medieval Congress at Leeds, chaired by Louise Steel with papers by Janet Burton (All Fingers, No Thumbs: The Materiality of a Medieval Relic), Harriett Webster (The Resuscitation of the Twice-Hanged Man: Miracles and the Body in Medieval Swansea) and Erica Blair O'Brien ('My Precious Body': The (Im)Materiality of the Body in Margaret of York's Manuscripts).
-Followed by a book launch on 3 July for Body Materrs (edited by Luci Attala and Louise Steel) hosted by UWP.
+- Body Matters: Exploring the Materiality of the Medieval Human Body: session at the International Medieval Congress at Leeds, with papers by Janet Burton (All Fingers, No Thumbs: The Materiality of a Medieval Relic), Harriett Webster (The Resuscitation of the Twice-Hanged Man: Miracles and the Body in Medieval Swansea) and Erica Blair O'Brien ('My Precious Body': The (Im)Materiality of the Body in Margaret of York's Manuscripts).
+Followed by a book launch on 3 July for Body Matters: Exploring the Materiality of the Human Body, hosted by UWP.

 - Missing Links and Nondescripts: Exhibiting Gorillas and Chimpanzees in Victorian Liverpool, Alex Scott.
 Animal History Group Summer Conference 2018, London.